-At Bertoldo, Baker, Carter & Smith, our Las Vegas, Nevada personal injury attorneys cannot stress to our clients enough how important it is to be aware of your social media existence when pursuing a lawsuit after an accident.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas, Nevada personal injury attorneys cannot stress to our clients enough how important it is to be aware of your social media existence when pursuing a lawsuit after an accident.

 While the different types of social media platforms may appeal to different clients, the fact is that sites like Facebook, Instagram, and Twitter are all public forums that can present personal information that defense attorneys and insurance companies can use against you during a personal injury lawsuit.

 What Does Your Social Media Account Say About Your Accident and Injuries?